A lot of beginning metal guitarists want to try playing in drop D, but they don’t know which songs to practice.

 That’s what this list is for.
 We’ve gathered some absolute classics that everyone loves, but that are also quite easy to learn.
 Take a look at our list and see if there’s something there that appeals to you.

 - 2 Drop D Metal Songs: Final Thoughts

 Easy Drop D Metal Songs

 The following songs are all played in drop D and they are all easy to learn on the guitar.
-So break out your favorite heavy metal guitar and start jamming!
+So break out your favorite heavy metal guitar, learn how to get your guitar to sound metal, tune your electric guitar to drop D, and start jamming!

 Walk by Pantera

 Pantera’s 1992 powerhouse of an album, Vulgar Display of Power, continued the rise that started with 1990’s Cowboys from Hell.
 It would go on to become one of the most influential metal albums of all time.
 Walk, the third track off the album, is a large reason for the success and popularity the band achieved.